TaurVil/VilgalysFogel_Amboseli_admixture/02_Local ancestry calling/02.4.F4_statistics/README.md

 # Estimate the f4 ratio per chromosome using the f4ratio function in admixr
 for f in `cat MacaM_autosome_list`; do sed -e s/CHROM/$f/g 07.f4ratio_admixr.R >> $f.sh; sbatch $f.sh; done; rm $f.sh

-# To obtain a genome-wide f4 ratio estimate of anubis ancestry proportions (α), averaged for the different phylogenetic configurations per chromosome and then averaged across chromosomes, weighted by chromosome length, run:
+# To obtain a genome-wide f4 ratio estimate of anubis ancestry proportions (α), get the average of the different phylogenetic configurations per chromosome and then average these estimates across chromosomes, weighted by chromosome length.
+Run:
 08.f4ratio_results.R

 ```